Volunteer in Kenya

 How to Apply

 Search our featured programs above to see if you find a placement to match your interests.
 We list organisations who offer safe packages which include flights, accommodation, meals, transfers, orientation and in-country support.
 You might be required to pay a fee to join, what’s included in most packages is transfers to and from Nairobi International Airport, all meals and accommodation during your stay and full support and assistance from your co-ordinator throughout your time on your placement.
 You will usually be responsible for paying for flights, insurance, visa and also bottled water.
+If you need any help arranging a volunteer placement in Kenya please get in touch.

-How to Volunteer in Kenya for Free
+Volunteer in Kenya for Free

 If you search our organisations you will find NGO's, small grass roots projects, non-profits who offer free and cheap volunteering programs in Kenya - perfect if you are looking to get away on a budget.
 The following organisations are recommended if you are looking for free and low cost positions: